OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

 * `Broad Commodity and Enterprise Platform Support <http://docs.opennebula.org/4.10/release_notes/release_notes/features.html#broad-commodity-and-enterprise-platform-support>`__.
 Underlying OpenNebula software features an amazingly flexible and plugin oriented architecture that eases the integration with existing datacenter components.
 Do no reinvent your datacenter, evolve it!.

 * `Virtual <http://docs.opennebula.org/4.10/release_notes/release_notes/features.html#advanced-control-and-monitoring-of-virtual-infrastructure>`__ & `Physical <http://docs.opennebula.org/4.10/release_notes/release_notes/features.html#advanced-control-and-monitoring-of-physical-infrastructure>`__ Infrastructure Control.
 Manage all aspects of your physical (hypervisors, storage backends, etc) & virtualized (VM lifecycle, VM images, virtual networks, etc) from a centralized web interface (Sunstone).

+* `Management of multi-VM application (services) through the OneFlow component `OneFlow guide <http://docs.opennebula.org/4.10/advanced_administration/application_flow_and_auto-scaling/oneapps_overview.html>`__.
+OneFlow allows users and administrators to define, execute and manage multi-tiered applications, or services composed of interconnected Virtual Machines with deployment dependencies between them.
+Each group of Virtual Machines is deployed and managed as a single entity.

 Although the configuration is tailored for vCenter infrastructures, all the power of OpenNebula is contained in vOneCloud and it can be unleashed!